Theory of the kinetic helicity effect on turbulent diffusion of magnetic and scalar fields: Mean-field equation for particle number density

 where $\meanN[(m + 1) \tau,{\bm x}]=\langle n((m + 1) \tau, {\bm x}) \rangle_{\bm u}$, $\meanN(m \tau,{\bm x})=\langle n(m \tau,{\bm x}) \rangle_{\bm u}$, and

-We consider a random velocity field with a Gaussian statistics and with large fluid Reynolds numbers and large Peclet numbers.
+We consider a random velocity field with a Gaussian statistics and with large fluid Reynolds numbers and large P\'eclet numbers.
 For a small renewal time, expanding the function $\exp[\bec{\tilde\xi}(\tau) \cdot \bec{\nabla}]$ into Taylor series, we obtain

 where

 Since $\partial \meanN / \partial t = \lim\limits_{\mu \to 0} [\meanN((m + 1) \mu,{\bm x}) - \meanN(m \mu,{\bm x})]/\mu$, Equations~(\ref{PC11}), (\ref{PS35}) and (\ref{PNM17}) yield the mean-field equation for the particle number density $\meanN(t,{\bm x})$ as